How do we know that the Greek New Testament Texts we have today are

 these old manuscripts are in Greek, the language the NT was written

 in.
-Many manuscripts are in Latin, Syriac, or another
+Many manuscripts are in Latin, Syriac, Aramaic, or

 permission to mirror this article or site on the Internet.